 25. Do animals experience consciousness in the same way we do?

-26. How much does language affect our thinking?
+26. How much does language affect the way we think?

 27. Can rational thought exist without language?